 Next, we investigated a role for NbGlk1 in PVX-mediated extreme resistance.
 PVX-mediated extreme resistance is activated by the virus following detection of CP106.
-NbGlk1, Rx1, and a PVX amplicon in which GFP expression is driven from a coat protein promoter were transiently expressed in N. benthamiana.
+NbGlk1, Rx1 and a PVX amplicon in which GFP expression is driven from a coat protein promoter were transiently expressed in N. benthamiana.
 The Rx1 expression construct possessed an out-of-frame second start codon introduced upstream of the genuine Rx1 start codon reducing translation efficiency and increasing the sensitivity of the assay to immune modifiers (18).
 We monitored virus resistance by visualizing GFP expression within the infiltrated region of the leaf.
-Rx1 suppressed PVX-directed GFP expression as expected (Fig. 8D).
-Surprisingly, overexpressed NbGlk1 was sufficient to suppress PVX-directed GFP expression independent of Rx1.
-Rx1 co-expression with NbGlk1 did
+Rx1 suppressed PVX-directed GFP expression expected (Figure 8D).
+Surprisingly, as overexpressed NbGlk1 was sufficient to suppress PVX-directed GFP expression independent of Rx1.
+Rx1 co-expression with NbGlk1 did not further reduce GFP levels.
+Over-expressed NbGlk1 is therefore able to bypass the requirement for Rx1 in extreme resistance to PVX.